AYCEdemo/emptyx16/src/emptyx16.md

 0h=0    1h=16   2h=32   3h=48   4h=64   5h=80   6h=96   7h=128
 8h=176  9h=224  Ah=384  Bh=368  Ch=480  Dh=608  Eh=784  Fh=1024
 ```
-NOTE: All values can be approximated as 2 dB steps, and are relative to PSG's
+NOTE: All values can be approximated as 2.2 dB steps, and are relative to PSG's
 output level.

 ### 9F3Ch - AUDIO_RATE - Audio FIFO Sample Rate (R/W)
 Specifies the playback rate of the FIFO in `25000*n/65536` KHz.
-A value of 0 or anything greater than 128 will stop playback.
+A value of 0 will stop playback.
+Values higher than the maximum 128 is invalid and
+effectively equals to 256-n.

 ### 9F3Dh - AUDIO_DATA - Audio FIFO Data (W)
 Writes one byte to the FIFO and increases the current buffer size by one.
 Any